Dump and Bake Meatball Casserole

 1. Preheat your oven to 425°F (220°C).

-2. In a 9×13-inch baking dish, mix together the uncooked rotini, marinara sauce, water, and thawed meatballs.
-Season with salt and stir well.
+2. In a 9×13-inch baking dish, mix uncooked rotini, marinara sauce, water, and thawed meatballs.
+Stir well.

-3. Cover the dish tightly with aluminum foil and bake for 35 minutes.
+3. Cover tightly with aluminum foil and bake for 35 minutes.

-4. Remove the foil, stir gently, and check pasta doneness; if needed, cover again and bake for an additional 5–10 minutes.
+4. Remove foil and check pasta doneness; if needed, re-cover and bake for an additional 5–10 minutes.

-5. Once the pasta is al dente, sprinkle mozzarella cheese on top and bake uncovered for another 5–10 minutes until melted and bubbly.
+5. Sprinkle mozzarella cheese on top and return to the oven uncovered for another 5–10 minutes until melted.

 6. Garnish with grated Parmesan cheese and fresh herbs before serving.